Things are progressing on the post production of the movie.

 But…on occasion…you get to work with talented people who sure do make you smile.

-Cowboy poet, Sam Wylie, entertained us with cowboy poetry out on the trail.
+Cowboy poet, Sam Wylie, entertained us with cowboy poetry.
 All along, I thought how neat it would be if we could include some of his poems in the movie.

 I asked Sam, and he said yes, he’d participate.
 We arranged to meet at 10 am.
 At 9am, I am out on my porch, and the weather was nice and the wind was calm.